developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/guide/sample/sampledatacaptureintent/index.md

 ---
 title:  Data Capture Intent Sample
 ---
-# Data Capture Intent Sample

 ## Overview
-This sample demonstrates how to use the DataWedge Intent output plug-in and the [Data Capture Intent API](../guide/reference/refdatacaptureintent) to receive captured data in your native Android application.
+This sample demonstrates how to use the DataWedge Intent output plug-in and the [Data Capture Intent API](/emdk-for-android/3-1/guide/reference/refdatacaptureintent) to receive captured data in your native Android application.

-A [Tutorial](../guide/tutorial/tutdatacaptureintent) walks through how this sample application was built from scratch.
+A [Tutorial](/emdk-for-android/3-1/tutorial/tutdatacaptureintent) walks through how this sample application was built from scratch.
 If you would simply like to see the application run on your device, follow the instructions in the next section.

 ## Using This Sample